tadhglewis/issue-status/README.md

 ### Features

 - Easy setup
-- Component reporting to show the current status of your services
+- Show the current status of your services using Components
+- Report Incidents
-- Incident reporting
+- Component and Incident templates
+- Easy integration with services and monitoring
+- Live updating status page
 - Hosting on GitHub Pages or other hosting providers
-- Live updating status page
 - Use Zapier Triggers to update the status page
-- Easy integration with services and monitoring

 ### Setup